ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 The channels.conf file can be opened with VLC player to start watching television.
 However, our goal is to  multicast these channels over a network.

 If you look closely at the channels.conf file, you will see that there are a bunch of different values.
 The first is the channel name, followed by the frequency, modulation, video PID, audio PID, and SID.
 You will notice that certain channels have the same frequency.
 If we pick the 177028615 frequency as an example, we can see four channels.
 Looking further down at 677028615 we can also see another four channels.
-Remember that Hauppauge TV tuner has two adapters?
+Remember that the Hauppauge TV tuner has two adapters?
 This means that one adapter can be configured to sit on the 177028615 frequency and the other on 677028615.
-The end result all eight channels can be transmitted to the multicast network.
+The end result is all eight channels can be transmitted to the multicast network.

 [DVBlast](https://www.videolan.org/projects/dvblast.html) will be used to multicast the channels.
 We need to setup a [config file](https://github.com/gfto/dvblast/blob/master/README) containing the multicast groups.
 To transmit the eight channels on 177028615 and 677028615, two separate config files need to be created: